 Principles of groundwater flow and physical properties of aquifers.
 The course combines both theoretical and applied approaches to the study of groundwater.
 Topics include: well construction and installation, characterization of subsurface hydraulic properties, groundwater flow, and contaminant transport processes.
 Course may involve a multi-day field trip.
 Laboratory, field work, or recitation, one period.

 Prerequisite: GEO 110.
-MATH 160 is recommended.
+MATH 141 or MATH 151 is recommended.

 GEO 410 - Sedimentology and Sedimentary Petrology